alansfyeung/248acu-website/_pages/ranks-in-the-aac.md

 ### Defence Approved Helper (DAH)

 {% capture caption_dah %}
 Defence Approved Helpers assist with cadet activities from time to time, hold no rank and do not wear a uniform.
-They are to be afforded respect and be referred to by cadets as "Mr, Mrs, Ms/Miss".
+They to be referred to by cadets as "Mr, Mrs, Ms/Miss".
 {% endcapture %}
 {% include badge-of-rank.html caption=caption_dah %}